On-Campus & Campus-Affiliated Housing

 Moving In: The UW Residence Halls open a few days before classes begin, so if you move in before classes start, please remember that food services are limited before the first day of class.
 12-Month apartment move-in is scheduled for mid-September.
 Family housing move-ins are arranged the housing office.
 Move-in appointments are scheduled Monday-Friday between 8 a.m. and 5 p.m.

-NOTE: If you are arriving for Autumn Quarter International Student Orientation and would like to move in to the residence halls before they open, you may apply for Early Arrival Housing.
+NOTE: If you are arriving for Autumn Quarter International Student Orientation and would like to move in to the residence halls before they open, you may apply for Early Arrival Housing in August.
 Please see the HFS website for details.

-Please contact HFS at email@example.com if you have any questions.
+Please contact HFS at firstname.lastname@example.org if you have any questions about on-campus housing.

 The UW offers housing for students with families.
 Family housing is popular and generally has a waiting list, so it is important to apply early.
 The waiting period can be up to 18 months.
 Assignments are based on priority and date of application.
 Please contact HFS for more information.